Amazon EKS service quotas

 The default values are the initial quotas set by Amazon.
 These default values are separate from the actual applied quota values and maximum possible service quotas.
 For more information, see Terminology in Service Quotas in the Service Quotas User Guide.

-Fargate additionally enforces Amazon ECS tasks and Amazon EKS pods launch rate quotas.
-For more information, see Fargate throttling limits in the Amazon Elastic Container Service User Guide for Amazon Fargate.
+Fargate additionally enforces Amazon ECS tasks and Amazon EKS Pods launch rate quotas.
+For more information, see Amazon Fargate throttling quotas in the Amazon Elastic Container Service User Guide for Amazon Fargate.